-Rio de Janeiro is an urban beach influenced by the Portuguese that crowned it capital of the Portuguese empire in 1763, from the slave trade abolished in 1888, to the impact of being nestled between the tropical forest (Mata Atlântica) and the lumbering Atlantic Ocean.
+Rio de Janeiro is an urban beach influenced by the Portuguese that crowned it capital of the Portuguese empire in 1763.
+Impacted by the slave trade, abolished in 1888, to the effects of being nestled between the tropical forest (Mata Atlântica) and the lumbering Atlantic Ocean.

-Most guides skim over the obvious sites in Rio de Janeiro from Christ the Redeemer, Sugar Loaf and Copacabana beach.
+Most guides skim over the obvious sites in Rio de Janeiro, highlighting Christ the Redeemer, Sugar Loaf and Copacabana beach.
 However, what you should be looking for is how the locals enjoy each of those locations.
 What experiences will you never find in other beach cities around the world?

 10 alternative things to do in Rio de Janeiro highlights a treasure trove of fresh discoveries that make the city worth the chaos.